Vivekannad/C_Programs/Patterns/readme.md

 Pattern Questions

-Print these patterns using loops
+Printing these patterns using loops
 ```

 1.  *****